 - show more Resorts

-Of course, the Canary Islands is a duty-free zone, so tobacco, alcohol and other goods are much cheaper than continental Europe.
-Take note of duty-free limits before returning home: technically you're only allowed to bring back 1 litre of spirits and 200 cigarettes, although in practice most countries allow enough for personal consumption.
+Of course, the Canary Islands is a duty-free zone, so tobacco, alcohol and other goods are much cheaper than in continental Europe.
+Take note of duty-free limits before returning home: technically you're only allowed to bring back about one litre of spirits and 200 cigarettes, although in practice many countries allow enough for personal consumption.
 Clothing is also great value in Tenerife, a fact that many visitors take advantage of.
-Popular brands such as Zara and Mango have outlets around the island.
+Popular Spanish brands such as Zara and Mango have outlets around the island.

 The best shopping is in Santa Cruz, particularly on Calle Castillo where all the fashion stores are.
-There is also a newly mega-mall - Meridiano on Avenida La Salle - and El Corte Ingles, an enormous department store.
+There is also a new mega-mall, Meridiano on Avenida La Salle, and the enormous department store of El Corte Ingles.
 Just outside of town is the enormous Carrefour hypermarket.

 Most of the resorts and small towns have weekly markets.
-The huge Sunday market in Los Cristianos is a fleamarket extravaganza selling everything under the sun from fabrics and books to knock-down property!
+The huge Sunday market in Los Cristianos is a fleamarket extravaganza selling everything under the sun.
 In Santa Cruz, the African market is well worth exploring, with 300 stores selling fresh produce and interesting curios.
 On Sundays the area around the market becomes the El Rastro Flea Market, a good place to pick-up quality handicrafts and bargain souvenirs.
 Golf del Sur has a good market near the marina on Friday mornings; Los Abrigos puts on a decent night market every Tuesday evening; while Guaza has recently begun hosting a Sunday fleamarket.

 Become our Tenerife Travel Expert